-Book your one-hour walking tour of Lexington Battle Green today!
-You’ll explore the many notable sites surrounding this National Historic Landmark.
-It is considered consecrated ground, both for the blood shed on it and for the Minutemen who are interred here.
+On the one hour Battle Green Walking Tour, you will explore the many notable sites surrounding this National Historic Landmark.
+It is considered consecrated ground, both for the bloodshed on it and for the Minutemen who are interred here.
 Some highlights include:

 - The iconic Henry H. Kitson Minuteman Statue